 15. Enjoy a Scenic Drive

 As a mountainous region, there are no shortage of scenic drives on offer throughout the park, but if you’re a motor enthusiast there are two roads that shouldn’t be missed.
-Gospel Pass is the high point of a 22-mile stretch of road that winds its way between Hay-on-Wye and Llanvihangel Crucorney, past the mesmerising Llanthony Priory.
+Gospel Pass is the high point of a 22-mile stretch of road that winds its way between Hay-on-Wye and Llanvihangel Crucorney, past Hay Bluff and the mesmerising Llanthony Priory.

-Another super windy mountain road is the A4069 Black Mountain Pass which passes through the Tywi Valley.
+Another very windy mountain road is the A4069 Black Mountain Pass which passes through the Tywi Valley.
 The fun on this road begins shortly after leaving Brynamman and doesn’t stop much before finishing in Llandovery.
 For those who want scenery without the single track roads, don’t miss the A470 between Merthyr Tydfil and Brecon, where you can get up close to the peaks of the Central Beacons.

 16. Try Zip-lining